 Inheritance Trusts - Expert Tax and Estate Planning Advice Trusts - A Warning:

-The Chancellor changed the rules on the taxation of trusts in his budget speech on 22 March 2006 to bring many trusts and their inheritance taxes liability in line with discretionary trust taxation.
+The Chancellor has changed the rules on taxation of trusts in his budget speech on 22 March 2006 to bring many trusts and their inheritance taxes liability in line with discretionary trust taxation.

 Existing Trusts: This area is extremely complex and we suggest that you seek advice from us before amending any existing trust.